-Saudi-American citizen sentenced to 16 years in prison for tweets
+Saudi-American citizen sentenced again to 3 years in prison and a 3-year travel ban

-Saudi-American citizen sentenced to 16 years in prison for tweets
+Saudi-American citizen sentenced again to 3 years in prison and a 3-year travel ban

 Saad Almadi is a Saudi-American citizen who was arrested in November 2021 after landing in Saudi Arabia, where he went to visit his family.
 On October 3, 2022, he was sentenced by the Saudi Specialised Criminal Court to 16 years in prison in relation to tweets he had posted, on the basis of the Counter-Terrorism and Cybercrime Laws.
 His sentence was increased to 19 years on appeal.
-He was released on March 20, 2023, and remains under travel ban.
+He was released on March 20, 2023.
+He was re-sentenced to 3 years in prison (which will not be enforced due to his age) and a 3-year travel ban on September 14, 2025.

 On November 21, 2021, Saad Almadi flew to Saudi Arabia to visit his family.
 After landing at the King Khalid International Airport in Riyadh, he disappeared.
 Though his family later informally learned that he had been arrested, they did not obtain further official information on his fate and whereabouts.
 It was only four months later, in late March 2022, that the U.S. Embassy in Saudi Arabia confirmed that he was detained in al-Ha’ir prison after visiting him.
 The U.S. Embassy visited him again on August 10, 2022.